cgruber/scripts/bazel/bazel_compatibility/README.md

       path (as homebrew does).
 If it is not, please adjust the clean and test commands using `-t` and `--clean` options, or symlink it.
+  * Java (Tested with 1.8 and Java 11)

+> Note: kscript/kotlin only required if executing as a script.
+If the binary
+> distribution is used, then only a JVM/JRE is required (along with bazelisk)

 ## Usage
 ```